FAIRmat - A Proposed Consortium of the German Research-Data Infrastructure (NFDI)

 PARTICIPATION IN THE NFDI

-Recommended by the Council for Information Infrastructures (RfII), an urgently needed sustainable infrastructure for provision, interlinkage, maintenance, and options for reuse of research data shall be created in Germany in the coming years.
+Recommended by the Council for Information Infrastructures (RfII), a sustainable infrastructure for provision, interlinkage, maintenance, and options for reuse of research data shall be created in Germany in the coming years.
 The needs and implementation of this National Research Data Infrastructure (NFDI), will be defined and realized by consortia from a wide variety of scientific disciplines.
-The consortium FAIRmat represents the interests of experimental, theoretical, and computational condensed-matter physics and materials science.
-This also includes, for example, chemical physics of solids, catalysis, functional materials, synthesis, and more.

 Our approach and most important principle is to design the infrastructure of this field from bottom up and without bureaucratic hurdles.
-To this end, we will involve our colleagues in order to implement their needs make research studies more efficient, and to achieve a comprehensive acceptance of the project.
+To this end, we will involve our colleagues in order to implement their needs for making research studies more efficient, and to achieve a comprehensive acceptance of the project.
 The aim of FAIRmat is to improve, expand, and interlink existing infrastructures for the further development of these scientific disciplines and - where necessary - to create new infrastructures.
 Cooperation between universities and other research institutions as well as industry are strong already and will be strengthened further.

-FAIRmat, representing the materials science pillars of the association FAIR-DI (FAIR Data Infrastructure for Physics, Chemistry, Materials Science, and Astronomy e.V.), has already extensive practical experience and also follows FAIR-DI's mission statement:
+FAIRmat, representing the condensed-matter and chemical-physics activities of the association FAIR-DI (FAIR Data Infrastructure for Physics, Chemistry, Materials Science, and Astronomy e.V.), has already extensive practical experience and also follows FAIR-DI's mission statement: